 They make an excellent dessert dish as well.
 Serve them warm with a scoop of ice cream or top the apples with whipped cream or whipped topping and sprinkle with some cinnamon sugar.

 It is an easy dish to make, and such a tasty way to use fresh apples any time of the year.
-The apples can be peeled or left with the peels on for a more rustic and colorful dish.
-This version includes cinnamon and nutmeg, but they can be prepared without the spices.
+The apples can be peeled or left with the peels on for a more rustic and traditional dish.
+This version includes cinnamon and nutmeg, but they can be prepared without the spices or with cinnamon alone.

 - 1/4 cup butter